 Kennedy Lake is located in the J.F Kennedy Park in Tucson and is spread over 10 acres of parkland.
-The lake is famous for the varied species of fish that populate its waters, including rainbow trout, bass, catfish and carp.
-Visitors can stroll around the lake and enjoy the views or there are also boating opportunities as well as fishing for those who fancy catching some of the lakes famous inhabitants.
+The lake is famous for the varied species of fish that populate its waters, including rainbow trout, bass, catfish, and carp.

 16. Splash some cash at Foothills Mall

 Located in Casa Adobes in northwest Tucson, Foothills Mall is a large indoor shopping mall.
-Visitors can splurge as the mall features over 90 different shopping outlets, or, if shopping is not on the agenda, then there is a 15 theatre cinema complex or visitors can dine at one of the 8 restaurants on site.
+You can splurge as the mall features over 90 different shopping outlets, or, if shopping is not on the agenda, then there is a 15-theatre cinema complex.
+You can also dine at one of the 8 restaurants on site.
 With a retail area of over 700,000 square feet, there is surely something for everyone to enjoy in this indoor shopping paradise.